0maaz-01/Dentist/README.md

 # 🦷 DentalCare Agency Portfolio

-A **full-featured, responsive website** developed for a **modern dental agency**, designed to serve as a **digital portfolio**, **informational hub**, and **patient outreach tool**.
+A **fully responsive website** developed for a **dental agency**, designed to serve as a **digital portfolio**, **informational hub**, and **patient outreach tool**.
 This platform introduces prospective patients to the clinic's services, showcases successful case studies, and offers interactive features like before-and-after sliders, testimonials, and easy ways to contact or locate the clinic.

 ---